bss9395/bss9395.github.io/_en/index.md

 > ### Things to Bear in Mind

 > 01. [Give] Credit where credit is due.
 [Give] comment where comment is necessary.
-> 01. [I] Love to be loved.
 > 01. [Whether you] Like it or not, the world exists.
 > 01. A friend in need is a friend indeed.
 > 01. All of your hard work will pay off one day.
 > 01. All roads lead to Rome.
-> 01. Anywhere you are, I am near; Anywhere you go, I'll be there; Anytime you whisper my name, you'll see.
 > 01. Don't judge a book by its cover.
 > 01. Don’t count your chickens before they are hatched.
 > 01. Extraordinary claims require extraordinary proof.